lukevink/hass-config-lajv/README.md

 The image transparent.png is used on state_image picture-elements to hide elements if not needed, though this was used before I realised I could conditionally display elements :) - will update this soon to clean it up.

+## Beginners warning

+This config is not the simplest config to copy and paste.
+If you try to run my exact config you will have issues until you replace all mentions of my light instances (and other entities) with your own.
+The floorplan views for example, relies on custom-config-template.js which will throw errors if you try to access light entities that aren't in your system.
+I recommend at least replacing all light entities with some of your own to start with, then customizing the view for each of your own.

 ## The sidebar

 Note, the sidebar is repeated across every view in the lovelace.yaml file and includes buttons for the views.